tencurse/neocities-v2/README.md

 5. Run `npm start`
 6. Go to `localhost:8080` on your browser
 7. ???
-8. Profit (Don't.)
+8. Profit (Don't do this step.)

 ## Issues

 Found a bug?
 Any accessibility or design issues?
+I am open to any and all suggestions!
 Let me know [here](https://github.com/tencurse/neocities/issues) or email me at 10kph@pm.me

 Or [contribute](https://github.com/tencurse/neocities/pulls) to the site.